Harrysong, Kcee Everyone wins in the end as Five Star settles their beef - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 Not every time court battle, sometimes the most heated problems are worked out over a hot meal, some cold beer and some Five Star treatment.
-Published: 2 minutes ago; Joey Akan.
+Published: 16:44; Joey Akan.
 Print; eMail · Harrysong, E-Money and Kcee still family play.
-Harrysong …
+Harrysong, E-Money …

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.